andjimbon/andjimbon.github.io/LSTM.md

 Using LSTMs to predict stock prices can actually produce impressive results compared to other, more traditional statistical methods of technical analysis.

 We will be using Ecopetrol Stock as an example.
-Please to get the stock price data, you have to use [Investpy](https://investpy.readthedocs.io/usage.html) library.
+You can get the stock price data installing [Investpy](https://investpy.readthedocs.io/usage.html) library.

 <p>&nbsp;</p>

 #### Get Data

 <img src="images/lstm_eco.png?raw=true"/>

+Before to run the LSTM model, we will take a look at the time-serie and calculate its drawdown over time.

 <p>&nbsp;</p>